szepeviktor/manual-cron/readme.txt

 == Frequently Asked Questions ==

-= What is the use case for Manual Cron =
+= What is the use case for Manual Cron? =

-You can execute cron jobs without leaving WordPress admin.
+1. You can execute cron jobs without leaving WordPress admin.
+1. Develepment sites have usually WP-cron disabled.

 == Changelog ==